aplorenzen/ngx-neo-website/README.md

 TODO: Add all dependencies since 'ngx-rocket new'

-Using pace-progress, for the loading screen for the app, from: https://www.npmjs.com/package/pace-progress

 # Docker

 Going to use the httpd (Apache) image to host the production application.